openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _inlined_description: _

 Whether the image has been allocated either by a call to allocate or by loading pixel data into the image.

-***return:***
-    Returns true if the image has been allocated.
+Returns: true if the image has been allocated.